Home

 Do I have to purchase my hardware from FAS?

-While FAS normally provides complete "turnkey" systems, including hardware and software, we do not require a shop to purchase all of its hardware from FAS.
+While FAS normally provides complete “turnkey” systems, including hardware and software, we do not require a shop to purchase all of its hardware from FAS.
 FAS will use hardware that a shop already has, provided that equipment is compatible with FAS products.
-Virtually all FAS customers however, purchase their servers--the main "brain" of the systems--from FAS.
+Virtually all FAS customers however, purchase their servers–the main “brain” of the systems–from FAS.

 I've noticed that on-site installation and training is optional with FAS's smaller systems.
 Should I consider purchasing this service?

-FAS provides on-site installation and training services as a standard service with its larger Unix-based systems.
-This service is optional, though recommended, with FAS's smaller Linux-based systems.
+FAS provides on-site installation and training services as a standard service with its larger systems.
+This service is optional, though recommended, with FAS’s smaller entry-level systems.
 The benefit of on-site assistance increases substantially with and in direct proportion to the size and complexity of the system.
-A shop using a FAS system only for invoice entry and billing can easily get all of the assistance it needs by calling FAS's support staff.
+A shop using a FAS system only for invoice entry and billing can get the assistance it needs by calling FAS’s support staff.
 A shop with multiple workstations and/or multiple locations interfacing their systems to Mercury, Dove, FASnet, and/or a credit card processor will find that the on-site assistance is worth every cent.
-With any software application, it's much easier to learn a system while being taught by an experienced instructor than it is to read a manual and hunt for the features you desire to use.
+With any software application, it’s much easier to learn a system while being taught by an experienced instructor than it is to read a manual and hunt for the features you desire to use.

 Does FAS offer financing?